 How to manage tinnitus

-According to the NHS, tinnitus isn’t harmful in the majority of cases, and can often improve over time.
+According to the NHS, tinnitus is rarely a sign of anything serious, and can often improve over time (v).
 But if it’s having a negative impact on your everyday life, you can be referred to a specialist in your local ear, nose and throat (ENT) hospital department or to your local audiology clinic.
 If necessary, you may then be referred to a tinnitus clinic.

 Here are some of the treatments you may be offered – plus a few things you can do to help yourself: